bstarynk/bismon/bootsyntax.md

 start-marker we can have other lines.
 They are ended by the end-marker, i.e. `!)` followed by the same object-id or the nil id.

-The possible boot directives inside an object definition include:
+The possible boot directives inside an object definition include object complemented:

 * `!:` *attr-object* *attr-value* to add an attribute and its value

+* `!-` *attr-object* to remove an attribute

 * `!&` *comp-value* to append a component